 The program will be available for new incoming transfer applicants for the next two years.
 Please note that beginning with fall 2021, new transfer students will not be allowed to apply to this major.

 SDSU will continue to accept undergraduates into the BS – Kinesiology degree program which will allow students to complete the necessary prerequisites to apply to a Master’s Degree Program in Athletic Training.
 SDSU has begun the transitional steps toward developing of the curriculum for the Masters of Science in Athletic Training.
+The proposed program is contingent on final program authorization from the CSU Chancellor’s Office.

 More information about the accreditation of Athletic Training education, and the professional degree change, can be found on the Commission on Accreditation of Athletic Training Education (CAATE) website.